 Most of the current in-network data processing algorithms are modified regression techniques like multidimensional data series analysis.
-In our opinion, several algorithms developed within the artificial neuralnetworks tradition can be easily adopted to wireless sensor network platforms and will meet the requirements for sensor networks like: simple parallel-distributed computation, distributed storage, data robustness and auto-classification of sensor readings.
-Lower communication costs and energy savings can be obtained as a consequence of the dimensionality reduction achieved by the neural-networks clustering algorithms,
+In our opinion, some of the algorithms developed within the artificial neural-networks tradition can be easily adopted to wireless sensor network platforms and will meet the requirements for sensor networks like: simple parallel distributed computation, distributed storage, data robustness and auto-classification of sensor readings.
+As a result of the dimensionality reduction obtained simply from the outputs of the neural-networks clustering algorithms, lower communication costs and energy savings can also be obtained.

-In this paper we will present three possible implementations of the ART and FuzzyART neuralnetworks algorithms, which are unsupervised learning methods for categorization of the sensory inputs.
+In this paper we will present two different data aggregation architectures with algorithms using artificial neural-networks which use unsupervised learning methods for categorization of the sensory inputs.
 They are tested on a data obtained from a set of several motes, equipped with several sensors each.
-Results from simulations of deliberately made faulty sensors show the data robustness of these architectures.
+Results from simulations of purposefully faulty sensors show the data robustness of these architectures.